 The age distribution of the population in Germany – and in many other countries – is set to change fundamentally in the coming decades.
-The number of young people is falling, while that of older people is growing.
-As a result of this “demographic shift,” the frequency of dementia will continue to rise, because the risk of dementia increases with age.
-In 2018, there were an estimated 1.6 million people in Germany suffering from dementia.
-By 2050, their number could foreseeably grow to approximately 2.8 million1).
-The World Health Organization (WHO) ranks dementia among the ten leading causes of death worldwide2).
+The number of young individuals is falling, while that of older people is growing.
+As a result of this “demographic change”, the prevalence of dementia is expected to rise, because the risk of dementia increases with age.
+In 2021, there were an estimated 1.8 million people in Germany affected by dementia.
+By 2050, their number could grow to up to 2.8 million1).
+In 2019, dementia was among the leading causes of death in Germany2).

-In light of the current situation, the DZNE was founded in 2009 as a member of the Helmholtz Association and the first member of the German Centers for Health Research (German Coeliac Society, DZG).
-Today, it consists of ten sites – Berlin, Bonn, Dresden, Göttingen, Magdeburg, Munich, Rostock/Greifswald, Tübingen, Ulm and Witten – and consequently pools expertise distributed nationwide within a single research institute.
-More than 1,100 experts are working to understand what causes diseases of the brain and nervous system and to find new approaches for effective prevention, therapy, and patient care.
-Worldwide, the DZNE is one of the largest research institutes dealing with this topic.
-It is sponsored by the Federal Ministry of Education and Research (BMBF) and by the federal states in which the DZNE sites are located**).
+In light of this situation, DZNE was founded in 2009 as a member of the Helmholtz Association and the first member of the German Centers for Health Research (DZG).
+Today, it consists of ten sites – Berlin, Bonn, Dresden, Göttingen, Magdeburg, Munich, Rostock/Greifswald, Tübingen, Ulm and Witten – and pools expertise distributed nationwide within a single research institute.
+More than 1,100 professionals collaborate to understand the causes of diseases of the brain and the nervous system and to find novel approaches for effective prevention, therapy, and patient care.
+Worldwide, DZNE is one of the largest research institutes dedicated to these topic.
+It is funded by the German Federal Ministry of Education and Research (BMBF) and by the federal states in which DZNE sites are located**).
 DZNE is involved in the implementation of the National Dementia Strategy for Germany.

-We are driven by the desire to prevent neurodegenerative diseases and to significantly improve the quality of life of those affected.
-The DZNE therefore dedicates it efforts towards all aspects of neurodegenerative diseases – from biological mechanisms to personal care and patient care.
-In order to cover this wide range of issues, we pursue an interdisciplinary scientific strategy that includes several interlinked research areas.
-The scientists at the DZNE work together across the various disciplines and sites, so that new findings can be applied rapidly.
-Such efforts to build a bridge between science and practical application are called “translation,” and in doing this, DZNE cooperates with universities, university hospitals, research institutes and innovative companies – both in Germany and worldwide.
+Research at DZNE aims at preventing neurodegeneration and significantly improve the quality of life of affected individuals.
+Thus, DZNE dedicates its efforts towards all aspects of neurodegenerative diseases – from molecular mechanisms to health care and patient care.
+In order to cover this wide range of topics, DZNE pursues an interdisciplinary scientific strategy that includes various interlinked areas of research: DZNE scientists work together across disciplines and sites, so that new findings can be rapidly transferred into practical application.
+Within this “translational” approach, DZNE collaborates with universities, university hospitals, research institutes and research-driven companies – both in Germany and worldwide.

 3) Demenz-Report, Berlin-Institut für Bevölkerung und Entwicklung (2011) / Deutsche Alzheimer Gesellschaft